WHAT’S IN THIS REVIEW?

 Platforms & Devices

-Betternet has a range of native apps for Mac, Windows, iOS, and Android.
-For the purposes of this review the Mac and iPhone versions were used, and it’s available to download from the Apple store.
+Betternet has native apps for Mac, Windows, iOS, and Android.
+For the purposes of this review, the Mac and iPhone versions were used, and it’s available to download from the Apple store.

 We’ve split this section separately for the mobile and desktop apps, to give each one a fair assessment.

 In practice, Betternet works like any other desktop VPN, with a small symbol at the top of the screen which shows whether it’s connected or not.
 However, the understated approach means that it’s hard to tell if the connection has dropped unexpectedly, and there are no notifications while it’s in use.
-You just connect to a server, and leave it alone.
+You just connect to a server and leave it be.